gradientbear/detect-lane/README.md

-# Advanced Lane Detection Based on Digital Image Processing
+# Detect Lane

-This repository provides a Python-based implementation of a lane detection and vehicle positioning System.
-It utilizes computer vision techniques to detect lane lines on a road, measure their curvature, and calculate the vehicle's position relative to the center of the lane.
-The system is capable of processing real-time video streams or prerecorded videos.
+This repository presents a Python-based lane detection and vehicle positioning system leveraging advanced computer vision techniques.
+The system accurately identifies lane markings, computes their curvature, and determines the vehicle's lateral position relative to the lane center.
+Designed for versatility, it supports processing of both real-time video streams and prerecorded footage, making it suitable for various automotive and research applications.

 ---
 ## Features